Child Centered Play Therapy (ages 4 - 18): an evidence-based therapy model

 A Glimpse Into the Healing Power of Play Therapy

-Child anxiety, low self esteem or struggling with identity, separation struggles, social struggles, emotional outbursts or emotional shut down, school struggles, aggression, sleep issues, and big emotions showing up in various ways.
+Child anxiety, low self esteem or struggling with identity, separation struggles, social struggles, emotional outbursts or emotional shut down, school struggles, aggression, sleep issues, and big emotions show up in various ways.

 Children don't usually have the words to express what's going on inside , even though they take everything in.
-They naturally turn to play and in child-centered play therapy, play becomes their language and the toys are their words through which they communicate feelings, process life events and begin to heal.
-Play therapy gives kiddos the opportunity to get what adults get out of talk therapy.
+They naturally turn to play and express themselves behaviorally and in the relationship with a therapist or parent.
+Play becomes their language and the toys are their words through which they communicate feelings, process life events and recover.